 With the right data (and database), you can implement customer attrition rate-reducing best practices that help you diminish churn, bolster retention, and grow your bottom line.

-How to calculate your attrition rate — and determine what’s causing customer churn
+How to determine what’s causing your high customer attrition rate

 After you’ve gone through the hard work of acquiring new customers, it’s time to get and keep them engaged to prevent customer attrition and increase your retention rate.